teddio496/WelcoMate/README.md

 REFRESH_TOKEN_SECRET="Any string here would do"
 ```

-Then install dependencies using `npm i`, then run the development server using `npm run dev`.
+Then install dependencies using `npm i`, then run the development server using `npm run dev` and visit `localhost:3000` in the browser.
+No hotel guest is currently logged in, so we have provided an admin account.
+Visit `localhost:3000/adminLogin` and login with username `davinci` and password `thebesthackathon`.
 ---

 ## Usage Instructions